For working professionals

 While it requires a cable, which limits mobility, Ethernet's strengths are undeniable.
 It delivers superior speed, rock-solid reliability, and extremely low latency, qualities that Wi-Fi often can't match due to interference or distance.

-In traditional wired networks, where devices are linked by actual Ethernet cables, Ethernet is the universal standard.
-However, some clever technologies allow Ethernet connections to be made using existing infrastructure in a building.
-For example, Powerline Ethernet uses a building's electrical wiring to transmit the network signal, and Ethernet over Coax (MoCA) uses existing coaxial TV cables.
+In wired networks, when devices are linked by actual wires, Ethernet is generally utilized.
+However, some technologies allow Ethernet connections to be made using existing electrical wire or coaxial cable infrastructure, such as Powerline Ethernet and Ethernet over Coax.

 FREE COURSES